opnfv/vineperf/docs/testing/developer/devguide/design/trafficgen_integration_guide.rst

         """
         pass

-VSPERF is immediately aware of the new class:
+ViNePerf is immediately aware of the new class:

 .. code-block:: console